ShivaniRGandhi/Chatbot/README.md

 The code can be run from an IDE (PyCharm, Visual Studio Code..etc) or terminal.

-Make sure to have the follow libraries and dependencies installed before running the code:
+Make sure to have the following libraries and dependencies installed before running the code:

 <img width="494" alt="Screen Shot 2021-04-03 at 5 55 18 PM" src="https://user-images.githubusercontent.com/56098361/113493562-dc366880-94a5-11eb-8cc2-1df58b09ed0b.png">